net-lisias-kspu/ContractConfigurator/5-Expressions/1-General Types/String-Type.md

 The string data type represents all textual strings.
+This data type is parsed differently than other data types - the expression syntax is limited to a "search and replace" of special identifiers and function calls.

 **Methods**